khadermohamed/school-portal/README.md

 ### Database connection issues
 - Ensure SQL Server container is running: `docker ps`
 - Check SQL Server logs: `docker logs schoolportal-sqlserver`
-- Verify connection string configurations in the `.env` file
+- Verify connection string in `docker-compose.yml`

 ### Port conflicts
 If ports 5001, 5002, or 1433 are already in use: